Topological superconductivity in quasicrystals: Results

-In Fig.~\ref{fig:evbs}(a-c) we present the Bott index and the lowest quasiparticle excitation energy as a function of the chemical potential $\mu$ for a $54\times 54$ square lattice, Penrose ($3571$ vertices) and Ammann-Beenker ($2869$ vertices) quasicrystals.
-It can be seen that irrespective of the crystal structure, the energy gap closes twice as $\mu$ is increased in the region shown, where the Bott index $B$ changes first from zero to unity and then back to zero. $B=1$ for $-W-\sqrt{h_z^2-\Delta^2}<\mu<-W+\sqrt{h_z^2-\Delta^2}$, where $W$ is half of the normal-state bandwidth in the absence of RSOC and PZMF, \emph{regardless} of the crystal structure.
-These two critical values of $\mu$ are indicated by two vertical lines for each system in Fig.~\ref{fig:evbs}(a-c).
+In Fig.~\ref{fig:evbs}(a)--\ref{fig:evbs}(c) we present the Bott index and the lowest quasiparticle excitation energy as a function of the chemical potential $\mu$ for a $54\times 54$ square lattice and Penrose ($3571$ vertices) and AB ($2869$ vertices) quasicrystals.
+It can be seen that irrespective of the crystal structure, the energy gap closes twice as $\mu$ is increased in the region shown, where the Bott index $B$ changes first from zero to unity and then back to zero.
+We find that the range of $\mu$ for which $B=1$ is given by

+where $-W$ is the lower band edge in the absence of RSOC and PZMF in the normal state, regardless of the crystal structure.
+With $W=4t$, this is precisely the condition for the non-Abelian phase with the TKNN number $\nu=1$ in a square lattice \cite{PhysRevB.82.134521}.
+The two critical values of $\mu$ above are indicated by two vertical lines for each system in Fig.~\ref{fig:evbs}(a-c).
 We have confirmed these phase transitions for different combinations of parameter values ($V$, $h_z$, $\Delta$) and system size.

 The bulk-boundary correspondence implies the existence of a gapless bound state per surface in the topological phase with $B=1$.
-This is illustrated in Fig.~\ref{fig:evbs}(d-f), where the probability distribution is plotted for the lowest-energy state in a $131\times 131$ square lattice, Penrose ($18643$ vertices) and Ammann-Beenker ($16437$ vertices) quasicrystals for $\mu=-4.25t$.
+This is illustrated in Fig.~\ref{fig:evbs}(d-f), where the probability distribution is plotted for the lowest-energy state in a $135\times 135$ square lattice and Penrose ($18643$ vertices) and AB ($18029$ vertices) quasicrystals for $\mu=-4.25t$.
 The energy ($\sim 10^{-3}t$) for each state is shown above each plot.
 Clearly these states are strongly localized along the surfaces, and the energy of these states approaches zero as the system size increases.
-In the thermodynamic limit, these midgap surface bound states have a continuous excitation spectrum.
-In contrast, in trivial phase there is no such surface bound state and the wavefunction distribution depends drastically on $\mu$ and shape of the system.
+In the thermodynamic limit, these midgap surface bound states form a continuous excitation spectrum.
+In contrast, in the trivial phase there is no such surface bound state and the wave function distribution depends drastically on $\mu$ and the shape of the system.